News

 - Students of Computer science: from summer term 2020, the lecture counts as an Advanced Lecture for Bachelor/Master Computer Science, Embedded Systems and Entrep.
 Cypersecurity.
 Please refer to LSF for details on the curriculae, and version of exam.

-- Students of other curricula where Interactive Systems is part of your Module Handbook (e.g. Educational Technology) and you have not taken Ubiquitous Media: You can just register for the lecture.
+- Students of other curricula where Interactive Systems is part of your Module Handbook (e.g. Educational Technology) and you have not taken Ubiquitous Media: If it is not possible for you to register in LSF, send a mail to Gian-Luca Kiefer with your name and matriculation number.
+After passing the lecture you will receive a certificate which you can hand in at your examination office.

 - Students of other curricula where Interactive Systems is not part of your Module Handbook: Decision on a case-by-case basis.
 Please contact Gian-Luca Kiefer for further information.